In this lesson, you can see how to talk about movies in English.

 OK, now it’s your turn.
 Your job is to talk about a film you like.
 Try to make three to four sentences describing the film and why you like it.
 If the film won any awards or prizes, you could mention that, too!
 Pause the video and make your answer now.
 Here’s a tip: it’s always better to practise as much as possible.

-So, if you really want to improve your English, don’t just practise once, make several answers.
+So, if you really want to improve your English, don’t just practise once, make several answers to talk about movies in English.
 Say each answer out loud several times, to practise your pronunciation and fluency.
 Ready?
 Let’s look at one more point.

 4. Talking About a Film You Dislike